Lectures on Statistics in Theory: Prelude to Statistics in Practice: 2D parameter space, multi-D observation space

 For each point in the subspace of nuisance parameters, treat them as fixed true values and perform a Neyman construction for multi-D confidence regions in the full space of all parameters.
 Project these regions onto the subspace of the parameter of interest.

 {\em Problems}: Typically intractable and causes overcoverage, and therefore rarely attempted.

 Tractability can sometimes be recovered by doing the construction in the lower dimensional space of the profile likelihood function, obtaining approximate coverage.
-(This is one way to interpret the Kendall and Stuart pages on the likelihood ratio test with nuisance parameters~\cite{kendall1999}.)
+(This is one way to interpret the pages in Kendall and Stuart on the likelihood ratio test with nuisance parameters~\cite{kendall1999}.
+See Ref.~\cite{boblarry}) for some history.)

-{\em Problem}: Not well-studied.
-Typically ``elimination'' is done in a way technically feasible, and the coverage studied with toy MC simulation (Section~\ref{toymc}).
+Typically “elimination” is done in a way technically feasible, including parametric bootstrap (Section~\ref{bootstrap}), and the coverage is studied with simulation (Section~\ref{toymc}).